hpi-swa/trufflesqueak/README.md

 ### Building from Source

-The [mx] tool is required to build GraalSqueak.
+The [mx] tool is required to build TruffleSqueak.
-Running `mx build` in GraalSqueak's root directory checks out all dependencies and builds all JAR files for running and testing GraalSqueak.
+Running `mx build` in TruffleSqueak's root directory checks out all dependencies and builds all JAR files for running and testing TruffleSqueak.
-It can also be used to run GraalSqueak via the `mx squeak` command.
+It can also be used to run TruffleSqueak via the `mx squeak` command.
 As an example, `mx --dy /compiler squeak path/to/a/squeaksmalltalk.image` opens the image and enables the Graal compiler.
-Run `mx squeak --help` and `mx --help` to list all command-line flags you can run GraalSqueak with.
+Run `mx squeak --help` and `mx --help` to list all command-line flags you can run TruffleSqueak with.

 ### Setting Up A New Development Environment